 Back in 1995, Jennifer Whitlock conducted a two-semester research project on "crossdressers" at Kutztown University.
-While most of the journal articles she found at the time gave a distorted and incomplete picture of transgender issues, the personal stories the respondents shared with her spoke of lives not acknowledged by scientific journals.
+While most of the journal articles she found at the time gave a distorted and incomplete picture of what the full spectrum of gender expression, she discovered a different story in the heartfelt letters the respondents sent her.

 Dr. Lisa O'Connor, a hormone doctor who founded Healthy Transitions, acted as a mentor, assigning books to read and consulting on cases.
-She continued learning from the Philadelphia TransHealth Conference, Gender Conference East and from her clients.
-Eventually, she started teaching workshops at conferences and schools.
+Jen continued learning from the Philadelphia TransHealth Conference, Gender Conference East, Garden State Equality and from her clients.
+As she gained expertise, she shared it in workshops at conferences and schools.

 Click for a list of doctors in North Jersey area and nearby Pennsylvania and New York who prescribe hormones to transgender individuals.